k0kubun/stackviz/README.md

 end
 ```

-Stackviz saves cpu time profiling result to `/tmp` directory and open it.
+Stackviz converts profiling result to image by `graphviz`, saves it to `/tmp` directory and `open` it.

 ![](http://i.gyazo.com/9d57fc063b27aa9748fca559c8499937.png)